InstrumentStudio™ Interactive Software

-PXI Oscilloscopes are shipped with an interactive soft front panel called InstrumentStudio for ready-to-run configuration and measurements.
+PXI SMUs are shipped with an interactive soft front panel called InstrumentStudio for ready-to-run configuration and measurements.
+It includes two modes: one for constantly outputting a DC current or voltage and another for multichannel sweeps.
 You can also monitor and debug the instrument in parallel with running code.

-PXI Oscilloscopes use the inherent timing and synchronization capabilities of the PXI platform to serve applications requiring high channel density.
-Using hardware-timed triggers over the PXI backplane, they can also handshake with other types of instruments in the chassis.
+Digitally control the transient properties of PXI SMUs to maximize stability, reduce overshoot, and greatly decrease test times with NI SourceAdapt, a patented technology on PXI SMUs.

-NI’s oscilloscopes include an interactive soft front panel for full out-of-the-box functionality and a best-in-class API for automated measurements with full control over numerous measurement types, trigger modes, vertical and horizontal settings, and more.
+Operate beyond the basic DC power boundary of PXI SMUs by pulsing current or voltage instead of supplying a constant DC source, allowing you to test at high instantaneous power with limited or no heat sink infrastructure.

 PXI 101